TritonDataCenter/triton-mockcloud/README.md

     curl -v -X POST -d"$(json 'PowerEdge C2100' < lib/canned_profiles.json)" \
         -H 'Content-Type: application/json' http://0.0.0.0/servers

 The server can be removed from mockcloud via:

     curl -v -X DELETE http://0.0.0.0/servers/de305d54-75b4-431b-adb2-eb6b9e546014

+Within the mockcloud zone, one may also use the `mockcloudadm` tool:

+    cd /opt/smartdc/mockcloud

+To list possible profiles for mockcloud compute node creation:

+    /usr/node/bin/node /usr/node/bin/node ./bin/mockcloudadm server list-profiles

+To create a compute node:

+    /usr/node/bin/node /usr/node/bin/node ./bin/mockcloudadm server create "PowerEdge C2101"

+To create multiple compute nodes, use the `--count` option:

+    /usr/node/bin/node /usr/node/bin/node ./bin/mockcloudadm server create --count 5 "PowerEdge C2101"

-That server may then be setup as one would any other server:
+That server may then be setup as one would any other server (now from the global zone):

     sdc-server setup de305d54-75b4-431b-adb2-eb6b9e546014

 At this point it will be possible to use this server as a destination for provisioning.

 # Tests